pymc-devs/pymc-examples/myst_nbs/pymc3_howto/data_container.myst.md

 The methods and functions related to the Data container class are:

-- `data_container.get_value` (method inherited from the theano SharedVariable): gets the value associated with the `data_container`.
+- `data_container.get_value` (method inherited from the aesara SharedVariable): gets the value associated with the `data_container`.
-- `data_container.set_value` (method inherited from the theano SharedVariable): sets the value associated with the `data_container`.
+- `data_container.set_value` (method inherited from the aesara SharedVariable): sets the value associated with the `data_container`.
-- {func}`pymc.set_data`: PyMC3 function that sets the value associated with each Data container variable indicated in the dictionary `new_data` with it corresponding new value.
+- {func}`pymc.set_data`: PyMC function that sets the value associated with each Data container variable indicated in the dictionary `new_data` with it corresponding new value.

 +++

 ## Using Data container variables to fit the same model to several datasets

-This and the next sections are an adaptation of the notebook ["Advanced usage of Theano in PyMC3"](../Advanced_usage_of_Theano_in_PyMC3.html#using-shared-variables) using `pm.Data`.
+This and the next sections are an adaptation of the notebook ["Advanced usage of Aesara in PyMC"](../Advanced_usage_of_Aesara_in_PyMC.html#using-shared-variables) using `pm.Data`.

-We can use `Data` container variables in PyMC3 to fit the same model to several datasets without the need to recreate the model each time (which can be time consuming if the number of datasets is large):
+We can use `Data` container variables in PyMC to fit the same model to several datasets without the need to recreate the model each time (which can be time consuming if the number of datasets is large):

 ```{code-cell} ipython3
 :tags: [hide-output]